ahmedlabeb/tap-payment-api/README.md

 # Steps to run the service
 - start Mongo Compass on your machine
 - apply command (maven clean install)
+- Note that Mongo DB is running on the default localhost ( localhost:27017 ) which is included by default in the spring mongo DB configuration
 - Start the server from the IDE , Server will be up and running on port 8080  , you can view the swagger through this URL
   http://localhost:8080/swagger-ui/index.html#/
 - you also can topup the user by using this curl request